jhennies/amst/README.md

 **A new implementation of AMST is available at https://github.com/jhennies/AMST2**

+Note that I am not developing this version anymore.

 # AMST
 Alignment to Median Smoothed Template for FIB-SEM data ([hennies et al., 2020](https://doi.org/10.1038/s41598-020-58736-7)).